Search This Blog

 I was quite taken aback when the international website Unchartered101 recently approached me to tell the world what makes Pietermaritzburg such a special spot.

-I mean, what more reason do you need than our giant, purple earthworms?
+I mean, what more reason do you need than our friendly giant green earthworms?
 Or being able to buy Africa’s oldest newspaper?
 Not to mention the fragile beauty of butterflies emerging at Butterflies for Africa, the moving Madiba Capture Site, or our top craft brewers.

-So I checked with a few fellow couch surfers for their best memories of “Maritz Burra”.
-A good thing I did too, for the tourists’ answers created a list of unique delights that shows our Sleepy Hollow has no equal in the world.
+So I checked with a few fellow couch surfers on the Couch Surfing site for their best memories of “Maritz Burra”.
+And good thing I did too, for the tourists’ answers created a list of unique delights that shows our Sleepy Hollow has no equal in the world.

 Free fireworks!